-Non-signatory Jordan has expressed interest in the convention, but it has not taken any steps to join it.
-Jordan has participated in meetings of the convention, but not since 2012.
-It voted in favor of a key United Nations (UN) resolution on the convention in December 2020.
+Non-signatory Jordan has expressed interest in the Convention on Cluster Munitions, but has not taken any steps to join.
+Jordan last participated in a meeting of the convention in 2012.
+It voted in favor of a key United Nations (UN) resolution on the convention in December 2021.

 Jordan is not known to have used or produced cluster munitions, but it has imported them and is believed to possess a stockpile.